 Fire Regulations and Fire Alarms

 Individuals are prohibited from tampering with any fire alarm mechanism or fire extinguisher, sign and designation of the overall fire alarm system in the building.
 Items must not be hung from sprinkler pipes or fixtures.
 Smoke detectors must not be covered.
-Candles and incense are prohibited and will be confiscated immediately and without warning.
+Candles and incense are prohibited and will be confiscated.
 Halogen lights, candle warmers, lava lamps, or other devices that impose a fire hazard warning are not allowed.
 No live Christmas trees may have lights displayed upon them.

 Residential Life or Security Services must be notified immediately of any possible faulty smoke detectors.

 Every student is required to evacuate the building if a fire alarm sounds.
 Staff may have to enter rooms to ensure evacuation.
 Students cannot re-enter a building until permitted by hall staff.

 Residents are prohibited from having hazardous electrical appliances with open heating elements, cooking appliances or open flames to include, but not limited to, toaster ovens, certain coffee pots, and certain space heaters.
 Large appliances are not permitted in individual rooms, including air conditioners, freezers and full sized fridges not provided by the University.
 Extension cords are allowed but are not allowed to run under floor mats.

 This policy applies to students who reside in University owned housing facilities.